openconfig/bootz/README.md

 be retrieved.
 The package returned by the endpoint consists of a binary encoded protocol buffer containing all data for being able to complete the boot process.
-In this context, “complete the boot process” implies the device reaching a fully manageable state - with the relevant gRPC services running, security operations(enrollment, attestation, production credentials installed) are completed.
+In this context, “complete the boot process” implies the device reaching a fully manageable state - with the relevant gRPC services running.

 Upon receiving the bootz protocol buffer, the device is responsible for unmarshalling the bootz message and distributing to the relevant system